RaulUrdanetaG/chosu-inventory-old/README.md

 - Update or delete the existing items.
 - Create new tags or update existing ones.
 - Create new owners or update existing ones.
+- Shopping cart system for non admin users.
 - Log in with admin account to see additional info than normal users.

 #### (Future updates)
-- Register new users.
-- Create shopping cart.
 - Add whatsapp link to contact the bussiness owner.

 ## My learnings